tanandy/galaxie-clans/roles/sqmail/README.md

 it should work on Debian's familly GNU/Linux distribution.
 The role install it self requirements

-The role use the daemons-tool provide by Debian packages
+The role NOT use the daemons-tool provide by Debian packages, uninstall outdated DEBIAN DJB packages like qmail(netqmail patch) , daemontools

 Features
 --------